matcastaneda/matcastaneda/README.md

 ### Welcome to my Github profile!

-🧑🏻‍💻 I'm Matías Castañeda (*@matcastaneda*), a Computer Science student🧑🏻‍💻 and I'm a passionate and self-taught developer focused on :rocket:**Front-end development**.
+🧑🏻‍💻 I'm Matías Castañeda (*@matcastaneda*), a Computer Science 🧑🏻‍💻 and I'm a passionate and self-taught developer focused on :rocket:**Front-end development**.
 I'm always looking for new challenges to learn and grow.

 ---